Embyr: World of Two Moons Ever Sundered and Remade

 Talia remains unchallenged for nearly 700 years until Arden rises up from the west during her own campaign of expansion and conquest.
 Talia as it was known is shattered into five kingdoms that eventually fall, one by one to the ambitions of the Ards.
 Almost at once, however, the Ards are forced to retreat back into the west due to overexpansion and constant attacks from the barbarians of Rjoenor and Gormania.

 During this time in the east, the hoards of Haluth Lai sweep down from the frozen lands of Vohaz and conquer nearly the whole of Ersai.
 This period is known as the Time of the Barbarians.
-Bastions of civilized life are few and far between.
+Bastions of civilized life in the lands beyond the Sea of Steel are few and far between.

 The Third Age (8,000-5,000 years ago).
 The conflicts of men burn and rip at the realms until the rise of the Fey Empire of Zulia, which overruns the known world.
-The kingdoms of man are thrown down and humanity is driven to the brink of extinction.
+The kingdoms of man are thrown down and all of humanity is enslaved and driven to the brink of extinction.

 The Fourth Age (5,000-1,000 years ago).
 Merchant kings from the remnants of Talian townships and independent island states reach out into the far realms by way of sailing ships and caravan trains.
 This steady and persistent expansion is driven not by military conquest but for simple capital gain.
 Within 1,500 years the known world is once again unified under the Talian flag.